Coronavirus test: FDA probes accuracy issue with Abbott's rapid COVID-19 test

-WASHINGTON -- Federal health officials are alerting doctors to a potential accuracy problem with a rapid test for COVID-19 used at thousands of hospitals, clinics and testing sites across the U.S., including the White House.

-The Food and Drug Administration said late Thursday it is investigating preliminary data suggesting Abbott Laboratories' 15-minute test can miss COVID-19 cases, falsely clearing patients of infection.
-The test is used daily at the White House to test President Donald Trump and key members of his staff, including the coronavirus task force.
+The test, by Abbott Laboratories, is used daily at the White House to test Trump and key members of his staff, including the coronavirus task force.
+The FDA said late Thursday it was investigating preliminary data suggesting the 15-minute test can miss COVID-19 cases, falsely clearing infected patients.

+Hahn, asked on CBS on Friday whether he'd continue to recommend using the test at the White House, said, "That will be a White House decision."
+But he said the test is on the market and the FDA continues to "recommend its use or to have it available for use."

+Federal health officials have been alerting doctors to the potential inaccuracy in the test, which is used at thousands of hospitals, clinics and testing sites across the United States.

 The researchers found that Abbott's test, run on the company's portable ID NOW system, missed one-third of the infections caught by Cepheid's test when swabs were stored in liquid used to transport laboratory samples.
 When the samples were kept dry the test missed 48% of the cases flagged by Cepheid's test.